Kalaxia/game-api/README.md

 #### Step 3

-Now update the table  `schema_migrations` in the postgresql environment using
+Now update the table  `schema_migrations` in the postgresql environment using:

 ```SQL
 UPDATE schema_migrations SET dirty=f WHERE dirty=t;
 ```

-Or you can run
+Or you can run :

 ```Bash
 docker exec -it kalaxia_api migrate -database postgres://${POSTGRES_USER}:${POSTGRES_PASSWORD}@${POSTGRES_HOST}:5432/${POSTGRES_DB}?sslmode=disable -source file://build/migrations force <v>
 ```

 This will tell the program that it is in the version `<v>` but this not run the SQL command.
 This is use to remove the dirty version state and let you continue your migration.

 #### Step 4